Himanshu1729-Cosmo/Himanshu1729-Cosmo.github.io/montepython-install.md

 python3.11 -m venv <myenv>
 ```

-You can replace (myenv) with any name you want.
+You can replace `(myenv)` with any name you want.
 Then activate the virtual environment with

 ```bash
 source <myenv>/bin/activate
 ```

-To make sure that whenever the command python is compiled it point to the correct version of Python as you included in the virtual environment, you can place the function below in `.bashrc` or `.zshrc` for z-shell (if you don’t have .bashrc or .zshrc, just create one).
+To make sure that whenever the command python is compiled it point to the correct version of Python as you included in the virtual environment, you can place the function below in `.bashrc` or `.zshrc` for z-shell (if you don’t have `.bashrc` or `.zshrc`, just create one).

 ```bash
 function venv() {